Step-By-Step Guide to Creating a Shared Mailbox in Google Workspace

 Step 6: Assign emails to yourself or others in the group:

-Whenever you receive an email, you can forward it to the group.
+Emails sent to the group address appear in the Collaborative Inbox, where members can assign and manage them.
 From there, you can define ownership by assigning it to yourself or any member of the group.

 Assigning emails